 Yoga can be used to nurture and support a fertile life, not just the process of making a baby.
-Although it can help to increase your chances of becoming pregnant, we can also use yoga to improve key indicators of a women’s overall health such as menstruation and hormonal balance.
+Although it can be a useful adjunct to treatment to increase your chances of becoming pregnant, yoga may also help improve key indicators of a women’s overall health such as menstruation and hormonal balance and stress levels.

-Within traditional yoga practice there are specific postures, breathing techniques and daily rituals that can regulate your endocrine system, increase circulation to the pelvic area and to your reproductive organs which, as a result can also increase libido (and your fertility because these two factors are closely linked).
+Within traditional yoga practice there are specific postures, breathing techniques and daily rituals that can help with regulating your endocrine system, increase circulation to the pelvic area and to your reproductive organs which, as a result can also increase libido (and therefore your fertility because these two factors are closely linked).

 Having a regular yoga practice has also shown to reduce cortisol in the body and promote relaxation, which is an extremely curial part of wellbeing and fertility.
 High cortisol equals out of balance sex hormones resulting in a not so fertile life.

 The following 5 postures are my recommendations for a more fertile, healthy, vibrant you and are super easy to weave into your day.
 You may choose to hold each posture for 1 to 5 minutes depending on how much time you have up your sleeve.